dctoon/docs/articles/native-platforms/ios-objc/02-custom-login.md

                 // Something went wrong, let the user know } else {
                 // You signed up correctly, and you have the Credentials,
                 // so no need to make the user login.
-They are already in.
+He's already in.
             }
         });
 }];